Monmouth County Child Support Attorney

 Under New Jersey law, parents who divorce remain financially responsible for supporting their child until the child is determined to be emancipated.

 According to New Jersey law, both parents are responsible for contributing to the support of their children.
 When the New Jersey Guidelines are applied, each party’s contribution to the children's support will be in proportion to his or her respective net income.
-In addition to the income of each party, the court may also consider the following factors when determining the appropriate child support award:
+In addition to each party's income, the court may consider the following factors when determining the appropriate child support award:

 - The needs of the child;